 LBNF Central Utility Cavern

 LBNF requires spaces for cryogenic equipment outside of the detector caverns.
-These requirements have been combined with that for the conventional facilities utilities in an independent central utility cavern.
+These requirements are combined with those for the conventional facilities’ utilities in an independent central utility cavern.
 This area will house the experiment’s cryogen system, electrical equipment to supply power for facility and experiment needs, sump pump access and controls, fire sprinkler room, air handling units (AHUs), chilled water system, and exhaust ducting.
 The centralized location minimizes overall utility distribution costs.
 Isolating the utilities from the experiment simplifies electrical ground isolation to avoid interference with sensitive detector electronics, and also provides the opportunity to optimize ventilation to control heat emanating from the equipment in the central utility caverns.

 Access/Egress Drifts

-All primary access and egress for LBNF is through the Ross Shaft.
-The drift connections from the Ross Shaft to new excavations required for LBNF will be optimized to accommodate the maximum load size possible through the shaft plus the utilities required to service the facility.
+in order to accommodate deliveries, the drift connections from the Ross Shaft to new excavations required for LBNF will be optimized to accommodate the maximum load size possible through the shaft plus the utilities required to service the facility.
 At the writing of this document, an assumed size of 5m wide by 6m tall is used for all access and egress drifts.
 All new excavations, or drifts enlarged for LBNF will be provided with a shotcrete wall (rib) and ceiling (back) and a concrete floor (sill).

 Excavation Sequencing